American International School, Abu Dhabi: Activities

 AISA is a member of two leagues, the local UAE league that is composed of international schools in the country, called Emirates Athletics Conference (EAC), and the international league that is participated by the schools from all over the MENA region which is the OASIS Activities Conference (OAC).
 Among the sports offered at AISA are basketball, volleyball, badminton, soccer, swimming, cross country and track and field.
 Other sports such as softball and handball are only played during P.E., but not after school or in a league.

 AISA Clubs

 Apart from sports, AISA also offers a wide variety of activities, such as Model United Nations, the schools biggest club, currently.
 AISA also offers artistic options for its students, with a Band club, as well as stage performances for both primary students, who are performing Aladdin Jr. The Musical in 2025, as well as secondary students who are performing Matilda Jr. The Musical in 2025.

 ADEK Inspection Report

-The ADEK Inspection Report has labelled the American International School of Abu Dhabi as a "very good" school.
+The ADEK Inspection Report has labelled the American International School of Abu Dhabi as a "good" school.
 Strengths in academics were outlined; however, the report further published shortcomings of the Arabic language curriculum.